zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     /**
      * Delete a partition dataset member
      *
-     * @param dataSetName name of a dataset where member should be located (e.g. 'DATASET.LIB')
+     * @param dataSetName name of a dataset where the member should be located (e.g. 'DATASET.LIB')
      * @param member      name of member to delete
      * @author Frank Giordano
      */